fieldtrip/website/faq/how_can_i_fine-tune_my_bem_volume_conduction_model.md

 The MATLAB image processing toolbox includes a number of morphological operations that are very useful for manipulating binary segmentations.
 Some of the most common operators are imfill, imdilate, bwlabeln, etc.

 In particular imdilate can be used to augment the volume of a closed surface (e.g. the inner skull) in order to render the other surrounding tissues (e.g. the outer skull).
-An example is shown belo
+An example is shown below:

 {% include image src="/assets/img/faq/how_can_i_fine-tune_my_bem_volume_conduction_model/wiki12.png" width="300" %}